 Movement - During our movement unit, the children develop the concepts of creativity, social interaction, spatial awareness, methods of expression and exploring levels and planes.

 Problem Solving - Various scenarios are set in which the children use teamwork and logical, creative thinking to solve problems.
 In addition to developing cooperation and fairness, children use coordination, balance, dexterity, and jumping/landing skills to solve problems.

 Swimming - Swimming is an important life skill.
-The teaching of skills includes water adjustment, water entry and exit, buoyancy control, breathing and stroke correction depending on the level of the group.
-All children are introduced to personal safety and the use of life jackets.
+Swimming lessons focus on water confidence, pool entry and exit, buoyancy control, breathing, and stroke development, depending on the level of the group.
+All children are introduced to water safety and learn to swim skills.